 Nine of Cups

 Scale.
 Tarot.
 Pigment.
 Starting with 48" X 104" sheets of multi-use paper, pigment and drawing directly out of the Waite-Rider tarot deck, I've launched a large works on paper series.

 Each card drawn represents a theme to be illustrated.
 And the overarching thought: allowing what is to evaporate into what will be.
 Through this sudden divinatory phrasing or tempo, an unknown space uncovers a new system of meaning.
 Steering this work is the hand of the universe, which I feel is protecting or cloaking a certain element of my design.

 The aim is to complete 8 - 10 of these works in preparation for an exhibition in fall.

 Works on Paper with India Ink

 Collaboration with Gaëlle Pelachaud

 In September 2017 while on residency I was introduced to French bookmaker Gaëlle Pelachaud and we quickly began talking about a collaboration for an exhibition.
 Artistically, her work is poetic, colorful, and playful yet undeniably heartfelt-these illustrations of creatures, buildings and people in magical 3-D books.
 These artists books are immaculate and writing about them isn't enough.
-For this collaboration I was asked to compose a series of sound-designs for the gallery space in conjunction with her books on display and the readings of text by Portuguese poet Maria Sarmento.
+For this collaboration, I was asked to compose a series of sound-designs for the gallery space in conjunction with her books on display and the readings of text by Portuguese poet Maria Sarmento.
 This exhibition will take place in April 2018 in Evoramonte, Portugal.
 The vision is to merge several artistic themes and highlight her beautiful storytelling, creating a unique atmosphere/installation for visitors.
-Gaëlle recently shared a illustration of her subject, also check out her site, it's amazing.
+Gaëlle recently shared an illustration of her subject, also check out her site, it's amazing.

 Temperature of Photo